-- Moyer, VA.
-Screening for peripheral artery disease and cardiovascular disease risk assessment with the ankle-brachial index in adults: U.S. Preventive Services Task Force Recommendation Statement.
+- Moyer VA, U.S. Preventive Services Task Force.
+Screening for peripheral artery disease and cardiovascular disease risk assessment with the ankle-brachial index in adults: U.S. Preventive Services Task Force recommendation statement.
 Ann Intern Med 2013; 159:342.

 - Andras A, Ferket B. Screening for peripheral arterial disease.
 Cochrane Database Syst Rev 2014; :CD010835.

 - PREVALENCE OF PAD

 - Risk factors for PAD